As a member institution of SUNY, SUNY Schenectady students are eligible to apply for the Excelsior Scholarship.

 - The Excelsior Scholarship is a “last dollar” award.
 This means that students must first apply for FAFSA and TAP.
 The Excelsior Scholarship will then cover the remaining balance of tuition after Pell, TAP and other grants, scholarships or other gift-aid for eligible students.
 For complete instructions on how to apply for FAFSA and TAP please click here: Apply for Aid

 - Students will need to apply for the Excelsior Scholarship.
-The Excelsior Scholarship application is currently closed.
-Visit the Excelsior Scholarship website and scroll to the bottom to sign up for an alert when the fall application opens.
+The Excelsior Scholarship application is currently open for Fall 2020.
+Visit the Excelsior Scholarship website to complete the application.
+The deadline to apply is Monday, August 31, 2020.

 - Excelsior Scholarship eligibility requirements:

 - Must be a US citizen or permanent resident.

 - Must be a NYS Resident with a family household adjusted gross income of